The Upside of a Downturn: 10 Tips to Winning in 2019

 Revisit your pricing, licensing and monetization strategies

 Marketers often look to their product managers for all things pricing related but that’s a big missed opportunity for leadership.
 Did you know you can impact your top line and/or margin by ten percentage points or more by adjusting key levers such as optimizing features into good/better/best tiers, pricing for different use cases, rationalizing discount tiers to avoid discontinuities and irrational steps, standardizing contract terms, and so on.
 We highly recommend our partner, Software Pricing Partners, for a deep dive on your monetization model.
-Check out their software pricing grader to see where you may have opportunities for improvement.

 Offer sales promotions tied to solution selling